Funeral Planning: How To Plan A Funeral

 Funeral Planning Tips and Advice

-- When to Plan Ahead: The best time to plan ahead for a funeral is any time except at the time of the funeral.
+• When to Plan Ahead: The best time to plan ahead for a funeral is not at the time of the funeral itself.
 After all, you wouldn’t try to plan a wedding in just a few days.
 A funeral is the ultimate celebration of your life.
-Planning ahead gives you the opportunity to decide what you want, how you want it, and when you want it.
+Planning ahead gives you the chance to decide what you want, how you want it, and when you want it.
 Best of all, you aren’t locked in.
-If you change your mind, just update your plan.
+If you change your mind, update your plan.
 Check out our article on Funeral Preplanning to learn more about how to get started.

-- Changing Funeral Contracts: Be sure to carefully check ALL the terms of your before you sign it.
+• Changing Funeral Contracts: Be sure to carefully review all the terms of your contract before signing it.
 Some contracts allow for changes down the road while others do not.

-- Paying in Advance: Like most things, there are pros and cons to paying for funeral goods and services ahead of time.
+• Paying in Advance: Like most things, there are pros and cons to paying for funeral goods and services ahead of time.
 Whether or not it’s right for you will depend on your circumstances.
-You want to be certain that the arrangement you enter into will suit your needs down the road.
+You want to ensure that the arrangement you enter into will meet your needs in the future.
 Carefully read the overall terms and conditions, including the fine print.

-- Green Pre-Planning: Green burial is a relatively new option but it is becoming increasingly more popular.
+• Green Pre-Planning: Green burial is a relatively new option, but it is gaining increasing popularity.
 Pre-planning is the perfect time to investigate your options.
-Visit our Green Burial sections so you can be sure to explore all the options available to you.
+Visit our Green Burial section to explore all the options available to you.

-- Your Family and Grief.
+• Your Family and Grief.
 Your funeral isn’t just about you.
-It is vitally important for your family.
+It is vitally essential for your family.
 They will want to give you a meaningful tribute.
-A funeral for a loved one is an important part of the healing process.
-It’s a time for your family to remember, say goodbye, and start a new stage of life.
+A funeral for a loved one is an integral part of the healing process.
+It’s a time for your family to remember, bid farewell, and embark on a new stage of life.

 How To Pay Funeral Costs

-There are many elements that go into the cost of a funeral.
+There are several factors that contribute to the cost of a funeral.
 From the services provided by the funeral director to the casket to the flowers, costs continue to rise.
 Today, a traditional funeral can easily cost more than $10,000.

 Leaving behind no mechanism to pay for these items can place a heavy financial burden on your loved ones.
 Remember, payment is due at the time of the funeral.

-So how do you know how much to set aside and how to control the cost?
-The best way to manage your funeral costs is to do some advanced planning.
+So, how do you know how much to set aside and how to control the cost?
+The best way to manage your funeral costs is to plan ahead.

 Check out our Funeral Costs section.
-It explains what factors contribute to funeral expenses and highlights financial and legal matters you should consider.
+It explains the factors that contribute to funeral expenses and highlights the financial and legal matters you should consider.

 Don’t Leave Your Loved Ones Unprepared